man-fern/Bhalotra-Fernandez-WBER-Replication/README.md

 * **Source:** The SHP and DBF files are provided by [IPUMS-International-gis](https://international.ipums.org/international/gis.shtml).
 They include the second-level subnational administrative units in Mexico, known as 'municipios,' in which the household was enumerated.
 The information is harmonized by IPUMS.

-**Step 2**: Run the '*p1-import-clean-data.do*' Stata do-file to clean the original IPUMS Mexican Census database, construct variables of interest, and save the main database in DTA format.
+**Step 2**: Run the ['*p1-import-clean-data.do*'](https://github.com/man-fern/Bhalotra-Fernandez-WBER-Replication/blob/main/Code/p1-import-clean-data.do) Stata do-file to clean the original IPUMS Mexican Census database, construct variables of interest, and save the main database in DTA format.
 The script merges the '*IPUMS-original.dta*' database with '*mexico_db2.dta*' created in Step 1 and with '*crosswalk_geo2_mx_cz.dta*'.
-The latter is taken from Faber, M. (2020) and contains a crosswalk between municipalities and commuting zones.
+The latter is taken from [Faber (2020)](https://www.sciencedirect.com/science/article/abs/pii/S0022199620300994?via%3Dihub) and contains a crosswalk between municipalities and commuting zones.

 * **Inputs:**
     * DS6: Data file '*IPUMS-original.dta*'